samhavens/claude-code-proxy/README.md

 The proxy handles both streaming and non-streaming responses, maintaining compatibility with all Claude clients. 🌊

+## Known Issues ⚠️

+### Text Spacing Issues
+If you notice missing spaces after periods or other spacing issues in the model's output (e.g., "yep—set" instead of "yep—set "), this is likely coming from the **source model's output itself**, not from the proxy processing.
+The proxy passes text content through directly without modification.

+This can happen with:
+- **OpenAI models** that have different text formatting than Claude
+- **Model-specific quirks** in how certain models handle punctuation and spacing
+- **Tokenization differences** between models

+**Workaround**: You can add a system message to instruct the model about proper spacing and formatting.

 ## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a Pull Request. 🎁